 The plans for European Super League is cancelled as for now.
 The ESL announced its statement late on Tuesday that it was suspending its current plans as clubs involved begin to back out.
-The decision to abandon the Super League comes after all six Premier League clubs who initially agrred to join the league on Sunday night had announced plans to drop out of the competition by Tuesday.
+The decision to abandon the Super League comes after all six Premier League clubs who initially agreed to join the league on Sunday night had announced plans to drop out of the competition by Tuesday.
 Manchester City and Chelsea were the first one and did so earlier in the day and Liverpool, Arsenal, Manchester United and Tottenham followed the withdrawal process later in the night.
 Premier League clubs listened to the warning by UEFA and disapproval by fans and now backed down, signalling an end to the Super League proposals just 48 hours after its formulation.
-This is a huge victory for football fans.
+This is a huge victory for football fans over Florentino Perez Mafia.

 Official Statement from European Super League